-Mike Flinchbaugh was relieved to receive a Small Business Administration (SBA) Paycheck Protection Program (PPP) loan, which ensured that he could pay his employees through the crisis.
+The Flinchbaugh’s were relieved to receive a Small Business Administration (SBA) Paycheck Protection Program (PPP) loan, which ensured they could pay employees through the crisis.

-A fourth-generation family business, the Flinchbaughs grow cash crops, manage contract hog finishing barns, process fruit and run a farm market.
+Mike Flinchbaugh's operation is a fourth-generation family business where they grow cash crops, manage contract hog finishing barns, process fruit and run a farm market.

 Critical Emergency Funds

 The PPP provides SBA-guaranteed loans to small businesses facing financial hardship due to COVID-19.
 PPP loans cover payroll, mortgage interest, rent and utility costs throughout the eight weeks following receipt of the loan, and are forgivable if businesses meet certain criteria.

 “I first heard about SBA PPP loans from our family attorney,” Mike said.
 “He was sending daily updates to his clients about COIVD-19.”

 Time for action

 As a first step towards submitting his PPP application, Mike contacted both his commercial bank and his AgChoice Farm Credit loan officer.
 While the bank was taking applications, AgChoice had not yet become an approved SBA lender.
 Mike suspected that the bank would take more applications and have a slower response rate, but he felt he had no other choice but to apply through them.

 And then Mike waited.
 And waited.
 And waited.

 An entire week passed, and Mike still hadn’t heard if his loan had been approved.
 That’s when he found out that AgChoice had been approved and was accepting PPP applications.